ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

 </p>

 ## Overview
-The TFRPM01D is a device designed for measuring revolutions per minute (RPM) in UAVs.
+The TFRPM is a device designed for measuring revolutions per minute (RPM) in UAVs.
 It connects directly to Pixhawk controllers like CUAV V5+ via a standard I²C connector and is compatible with PX4 firmware.

 ## Specifications